penguinchef2/python-crypto/README.md

 # python-crypto

-To run the code, please do {python crypto.py}
+To run the code, please do `python crypto.py`